 Creating a benchmark that fellow call center employees can strive to emulate or maybe surpass is the key to improving the performance of a contact center.
-Setting goals, encouraging positive behavior, and creating an enabling and motivational environment is advantageous for both workers and organizations.
+Setting goals, encouraging positive behavior, and creating an enabling and motivational environment are advantageous for both workers and organizations.

 9. Static agent concept